MarcoBuster/botogram/docs/api/telegram.rst

          It will be removed in botogram 1.0

+   .. py:attribute:: invoice

+      If the message contains an invoice, this attribute is an instance of the :py:class:`~botogram.Invoice` class.

+      *This attribute can be None if it's not provided by Telegram*

+   .. py:attribute:: successful_payment

+      If the message contains a successful payment, this attribute is an instance of the :py:class:`~botogram.SucessfulPayment` class.

+      *This attribute can be None if it's not provided by Telegram*

    .. py:method:: edit(text, [syntax=None, preview=True, attach=None, extra=None])

       With this method you can edit the text of a message the user already